 Svenska kraftnät has been assigned to develop and operate the data hub.
 The first part of the assignment was to present a pre-study that was submitted to the Government on June 1, 2016.
 Ei's task is to investigate and propose required regulatory changes needed for the creation and implementation of the data hub.
 They presented their proposal to the Goverment in June 2017.
 Read the report att www.ei.se The second part of Svenska kraftnät's assignment consists of the procurement and implementation of the data hub.

-Given experiences from similar projects in other Nordic countries it is likely that a data hub for the Swedish electricity market can be available at the earliest towards the end of 2021.
+Given experiences from similar projects in other Nordic countries it is likely that a data hub for the Swedish electricity market can be available at the earliest towards the end of 2020 and deployed the second half of 2021.

 We will carry out several procurements within the data hub project.
 The first is completed and included the procurement of a system developer team that has the capability to develop a larger prototype of the data hub including option on full implementation.